Vyral/base-template/_drafts/3-steps-that-will-have-your-home-looking-its-best-this-spring.md

 {% include youtube.html %}

-If you want your home looking its best when you list it this spring, follow these three key steps.
+<center>If you want your home looking its best when you list it this spring, follow these three key steps.</center>

 Here are the three steps you need to follow to prepare your home for the spring market.